pgexperts/accidentalDBA/README.md

 do the hands-on exercises which needs to happen _before_ the tutorial starts, so please read the below.

-**All steps through Vagrant Up should be completed before getting to the tutorial**
+**All steps through Docker pull/Vagrant Up should be completed before getting to the tutorial**

 Requirements